olliegroth/Basic-Python-Practise/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Todo

-- [x] Create and complete bubble sort algorithm
-- [ ] Add a delay, allowing a visualiation of the sorting
-- [ ] Start planning merge sort algorithm

 ## Contact Me